Eulogy for a Funeral

-If serving America in the military played an important role in your loved one’s life, you might consider playing the “National Anthem”, “Taps”, and the theme song of whichever branch he or she was in as your funeral songs.
+If serving America in the military played an important role in your loved one’s life, you might consider playing the “National Anthem”, “Taps”, and the official hymm or song of whichever branch he or she was in as your funeral songs.
 You can also combine this with military officers who will come and fold the flag in his or her honor.

 Was your loved one less religious, but did he or she still have an optimistic vision for humanity?
 Perhaps more contemporary funeral songs are in order, such as “Imagine,” by John Lennon, “What’s Going On,” by Marvin Gaye, and “What a Wonderful World,” by Louis Armstrong.
 Each of these show hope for a better future, which was no doubt moved along by your loved one.
+If the dearly departed was a great friend to all, or one that could always be counted on, perhaps a song that highlights that attribute, such as Bob Dylan's "He was a Friend of Mine", would be ideal.
 Just a caution though, because these songs are less traditional, you may want to explain why you made your selection at some point during the service.

 Did you lose your husband or wife, or do you want to fully express one parent’s love for another.
 Perhaps you might consider a few more romantic funeral songs, such as something by Claude Debussy, or Rachmaninov.
 If you picked out a beautiful piano piece as one of your funeral songs, plus a mention in your eulogy how fond a romance you and your spouse had, or your departed parent for his or hers, people are sure to understand that more clearly.

-Did you lose a child?
+Is the dearly departed a child?
+While there are many specially-themed cremation urns, and even childrens burial caskets, available to help create a touching farewel, the right song can greatly help heal the grieving heart.
+Moreover, a heartfelt selection can make for beautiful and unforgettable part of the service.
 You might consider choosing a few children’s songs as your funeral songs, such as “Jesus Loves the Little Children,” or something more contemporary, such as “Forever Young,” by Youth Group, or “Lullaby (Goodnight My Angel),” by Billy Joel.
 Any of these capture the deep love that you had for your child.
 You might even consider writing your own funeral songs, or co-write some with a friend who is musically inclined.
 Your own funeral songs will no doubt serve to create a personal touch that cannot be replicated by the work of someone else.
 If you do this right, you will move your audience to tears with the gentleness and sincerity you had for your loved one.

 Whatever your loved one’s beliefs about life, and no matter what endearing character traits her or she had, there are sure to be funeral songs that fit with his or her personality.
 Funeral songs should, like every other part of the service, remind people of who your loved one was, so that they will walk away with a clearer picture of that in their minds.